confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 * URL to the |sr-long|

 There are two basic types of Avro records that your application can use: a specific code-generated class or a generic record.
-The examples below demonstrate how to use the specific `Payment` class, because using the specific classes are easier to work with.
+The examples in this tutorial demonstrate how to use the specific `Payment` class.
+Using a specific code-generated class requires you to define and compile a Java class for your schema, but it easier to work with in your code.
-However, in scenarios where you need to work dynamically with data of any type, use `GenericRecord <https://docs.confluent.io/current/streams/developer-guide/datatypes.html#avro>`_.
+However, in other scenarios where you need to work dynamically with data of any type and do not have Java classes for your record types, use `GenericRecord <https://docs.confluent.io/current/streams/developer-guide/datatypes.html#avro>`_.

 Java Producers